How Does NAD+ Become NADH? A Simple Explanation of the NAD+ to NADH Cycle

 How Does NAD+ Become NADH?

-NAD+ to NADHNAD+ becomes NADH through a reduction reaction, where it accepts two electrons and one hydrogen ion (H+) during metabolic processes such as glycolysis and the Krebs cycle.
+NAD+ becomes NADH through a reduction reaction, where it accepts two electrons and one hydrogen ion (H+) during metabolic processes such as glycolysis and the Krebs cycle.
 In simple terms, NAD+ gains energy by picking up these electrons and turns into NADH, which then carries this energy to the mitochondria to produce ATP.

 This conversion is part of a continuous cycle where NADH later donates its electrons in the electron transport chain to generate ATP.
+Maintaining a healthy NAD+ to NADH ratio is vital for efficient energy production and proper cellular function (3).

 Why the NAD+ to NADH Conversion Matters for Your Health